International School Nido de Aguilas: Campus

 Nido de Aguilas is located on a 150-acre site in Lo Barnechea, approximately 20 minutes from downtown Santiago.
 Originally situated well outside the built-up areas of Santiago, it is now surrounded by residential areas.

 The Early Years School (Pre-Kinder to Kinder 1), the Elementary School (Kinder 2 to Grade 5), the Middle School (Grades 6 to 8), and the High School (Grades 9 to 12) programs are housed in separate facilities.
-Each has its own designated staff, including principals, teachers, counselors, and other administrative staff.
+Each has its designated staff, including principals, teachers, counselors, and other administrative staff.
 In addition to classrooms, the campus facilities include two multi-purpose halls, a library/media center, science laboratories, computer labs, a theater/fine arts center (including a 750-seat theater, instrumental music rooms, vocal music rooms, art rooms, and dance studio), two 'MakerSpaces,' counseling and college admissions offices, two cafeterias, a nursing/first aid center, several playground areas, a double-size gymnasium, weight training, and fitness facility, two sports fields, an all-weather track, an outdoor education center, and an indoor aquatics center.
 The school also has two 'MakerSpaces,' which include 3-D printers, robots, and laser-cutting tools.